These deployment memes capture the frustration of military deployments

 First of all, let’s get one thing straight: ALL deployments are hard.
-It doesn’t matter if it is your first or 10th.
-It doesn’t which branch your spouse is in.
+It doesn’t matter if it is your first deployment or 10th.
+It doesn’t matter which branch your spouse is in.
 It doesn’t even matter how long or short they are.
 Deployments Suck.
 Period.
 So let’s stop the competitive arguments and try to support each other:

 On some days, you may feel like things are under control and going surprisingly well.
 That is, of course, until everything starts breaking.
 Because the Murphy’s Law of deployments (also known as the Deployment Curse) says that things will start breaking the day after the deployment begins.
 Usually in groups of 3.
 This is when we really need a good laugh and some deployment memes or happy pictures of puppies.

 Another thing that is hard to get done during deployment?
 Any kind of paperwork.
 Anything official.
 Anything with a bank.
 Anything involving a customer service representative who doesn’t seem to understand that during some deployments, the service member really doesn’t have access to email and fax machines.
 Communication during deployments can be infrequent and frustrating.
 This is why it’s so important to get paperwork in order before deployments!

 During deployment, I celebrate every single milestone.
-Of course the big ones, like 1 month down.
+Of course the big ones, like one month down.
 Also the little ones, like each time I take out the trash myself.
 Also the ridiculous ones, when every single thing reminds me that we are getting closer to the end:

 One of the fun parts of deployment is preparing and sending care packages to your deployed spouse.
 There are tons of ideas for that on my Pinterest page.
 But what about the other military wives on the Homefront?
 How can you support them?
 The spouses often help each other by sharing babysitting, bringing meals to a new mom, or planning a night out.
-Try these ideas to support and thank any of your deployment sisters:
+Try these ideas to support and thank any of your deployment brothers and sisters:

 Deployments come and go, as a type of trial by fire for military spouses.
 But remember that we almost all go through them at some point.
 You are never alone in your deployment suffering!
 So reach out and connect with other military spouses and military significant others.
 You will find a lot of love and encouragement in the military community.
 And always remember–it’s ok to go ahead and laugh, even when you feel like crying.
-The deployment will eventually come to an end!!!
+The deployment will eventually come to an end!